-This phase change is important as it shows how a detuning of the \ac{HPL} from the resonance of the cavity can distort the open shutter phase.
+This effect is important as it means a detuning of the \ac{HPL} from the resonance of the cavity can distort the open shutter phase.
 This is one of the reasons why the calibration array is expressed in terms of a complex variable as it will be able to compensate for these phase changes when the closed shutter data are normalized.

 The initial \ac{FSR} of the RC was used to establish the frequencies of the \acp{PLL} that control the frequency of the \ac{HPL} relative to the frequency of the \ac{AL} light transmitted by the \ac{RC}.
 At 33 \ac{FSR}s, this static frequency difference meant that the \ac{HPL} frequency was tuned to be on resonance with the \ac{RC} when the run was initially set up.
-However, as the length of the cavity drifted and the \ac{FSR} changed, the \ac{HPL} frequency was detuned from resonance and the longitudinal overlap $\eta_{\hat z}$, dropped below one.
-These effects also lead to a changes in $\theta_{\hat z}$, which was exhibited as a change in the phase of the open shutter measurements $C_{{\rm open},j}$.
+However, as the length of the cavity drifted and the \ac{FSR} changed, the \ac{HPL} frequency was detuned from resonance and the longitudinal overlap $\eta_{\hat z}$, decreased.
+These effects also led to changes in $\theta_{\hat z}$, which was exhibited as a change in the phase of the open shutter measurements $C_{{\rm open}}$.

-The \ac{FSR} of the \ac{RC} was measured during maintenance periods by changing the frequency of \ac{PLL}3 while the \ac{AL} was stabilized to the cavity such that the \ac{LO} was resonant at a frequency 45 \ac{FSR}s away from the \ac{AL}.
-The exact value of $\rm 45\cdot FSR$ was found at the frequency when the \ac{LO}'s coupling to the cavity was optimized leading to a minimum in the amplitude of the beatnote between the two lasers in reflection of the cavity.
-With this technique it was possible to resolve the optimal beatnote frequency with a precision 1\,Hz leading to a precision of the 0.02\,Hz in the measured \ac{FSR}.
-As the frequency spacing between \ac{AL} and the \ac{HPL} is 33~\ac{FSR}s this means it is possible to measure the frequency detuning $\Delta\nu$ of the \ac{HPL} with respect to the \ac{RC} as a consequence of the changes in the \ac{FSR} with a precision of 0.7\,Hz.